bob-606/5.easa.fi/README.md

 ## 83. A take-off with flaps in take-off position causes...
-A take-off with flaps in take-off position causes...
 - an increased acceleration.
 - an increased rate of climb.
 - ***a shortening of the take-off run.***